 If you’re left with more than one, consider focusing on one word per quarter instead of for the whole year.

 This one little focus word should resonate with your being and feel right for you!

 There are no wrong answers, because this speaks to your mindset.
-If you only earn $20,000, don’t say that your word can’t be “rich”—of course it can!
+If you only earn $20,000 a year, don’t say that your word can’t be “rich”—of course it can!
 Setting “rich” as your word of the year might help you think rich, stop unnecessary spending, save money, and/or start a side hustle that will ultimately help you get to financial freedom!